-- (a) disclosure of the information could reasonably be expected to do any of the following: - (viii) prejudice the economy of the Territory; - (ix) prejudice a deliberative process of government; - (x) prejudice intergovernmental relations;
+- (a) disclosure of the information could reasonably be expected to do any of the following: - (viii) prejudice the economy of the Territory; - (ix) prejudice a deliberative process of government;

-Having reviewed the decision made by Cabinet, I am satisfied that the release of the triple bottom line assessment could prejudice intergovernmental relations and the economy of the Territory.
-The information considered by Cabinet will be subject to negotiations between the ACT and Commonwealth governments, and upcoming public consultation.
-Release at this time would pre-empt a number of further processes that are required to be completed before public consultation can commence under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999.
-As a result, releasing this information could adversely affect the government's ability to negotiate with the Commonwealth and could prejudice a deliberative process of government.
-I am satisfied that all three factors favouring non-disclosure carry very significant weight and outweigh the public interest factors that favour disclosure.
+Having reviewed the decision made by Cabinet, I am satisfied that the release of it could prejudice the economy of the Territory.
+The information considered by Cabinet will be subject to negotiations between the ACT Government and a business.
+The release of the summary of decision and the TBL summary at this time would pre-empt future discussions by revealing cost information and other details of the project that will be subject to negotiation.
+As a result, releasing this information could adversely affect the government's ability to negotiate a desirable outcome with the business and could prejudice a deliberative process of government.
+This would in turn prejudice the economy of the Territory.
+I am satisfied that both factors favouring non-disclosure carry very significant weight and outweigh the public interest factors that favour disclosure.